 - 2 Tsp of lemon juice

-- For vanilla layer.
-Mix 2 Tbsp chia seeds with 200 ml almond milk, vanilla and 1 Tbsp of light syrup.
-Soak for few hours or overnight.
-I like to soak it overnight.
-And create layers in the morning just before serving.
+- For the vanilla layer.
+Mix 2 Tbsp chia seeds with 200 ml almond milk, a few drops of vanilla essence and 1 Tbsp of light syrup.
+Soak for a few hours or overnight.
+I like to soak it overnight, then create layers in the morning just before serving.

-- For chocolate layer.
-Mix 2 Tbsp chia seeds with chocolate milk.
-Soak for few hours or overnight.
+- For the chocolate layer.
+Mix 2 Tbsp chia seeds with 200ml chocolate milk.
+Soak for a few hours or overnight.

-- For strawberry or raspberry layer.
+- For the strawberry or raspberry layer.
 Blend strawberry in the blender until smooth.
-Mix strawberry puree with 2 Tbsp chia seeds, 1 Tsp of lemon juice and 1 Tbsp apple syrup (optional).
-Soak for few hours or overnight.
-Actually, this layer is a raw berry jam based on chia seeds.
-Low in sugar delicious treat.
-Chia is also great gelling agent.
+Mix strawberry puree with 2 Tbsp chia seeds, 1 Tsp of lemon juice and 1 Tbsp of apple syrup (optional).
+Soak for a few hours or overnight.
+Actually, this layer is a raw berry jam based on chia seeds, this is a low in sugar delicious treat.
+Chia works well as gelling agent.

 - Dig your spoons into a delicious pudding.
 Enjoy!

 Chia pudding is the perfect meal for lunch.
-I use a small jar with lid for school lunch.
-My daughter loves chocolate and strawberry flavors.
-Chia seeds are so versatile – you can play with a new flavor every day – fruits, berries, nut milk, and spices.
+I use a small jar with a lid for my daughter’s school lunch.
+My daughter loves chocolate and strawberry flavours.
+Chia seeds are so versatile – you can play with a new flavor every day – fruits, berries, nut milk, and even spices.